gabriellucaspaty-droid2/gabriellucaspaty-droid2/README.md

 # 👋 Hello, I'm Gabriellucaspaty Droid2

 Welcome to my GitHub profile!
-This repository is **special** because the content of this `README.md` file is displayed directly on my GitHub profile page.
+This is a **special repository**, which means the content of this `README.md` file appears directly on my public GitHub profile.
-It serves as an introduction to who I am, what I do, and what you can find here.
+It serves as a personal introduction and a place to showcase my skills, tools, and projects.

 ---

 ## 🌟 About Me
-- 💻 I’m passionate about **technology and software development**
+- 💻 Enthusiastic about **technology, programming, and mobile development**
-- 📱 I enjoy working with **Android projects and mobile systems**
+- 📱 Focused on **Android, Termux, and Linux-based systems**
-- ⚡ I often use **Termux, Linux commands, and automation scripts**
+- ⚡ Interested in **automation, scripting, and learning new tools**
+- 🎯 Goal: Share knowledge, write clean code, and build practical projects
-- 🌍 I like learning from the open-source community and sharing ideas
+- 🌍 Active on GitHub as part of the open-source community
-- 🎯 My goal is to create projects that are useful, practical, and fun

 ---

 ## 🚀 Skills & Tools

-These are some of the languages, tools, and platforms I use:
+### 🖥 Programming Languages
+I enjoy exploring and experimenting with many programming languages.
+Here’s a long list of the languages I study, practice, and sometimes use in projects:

+- Assembly
-- **Programming Languages**: Java, Kotlin, Python, Shell
+- Bash / Shell
+- C
+- C++
+- C#
+- CSS
+- Dart
+- Elixir
+- Go
+- Haskell
+- HTML
+- Java
+- JavaScript
+- Julia
+- Kotlin
+- Lua
+- MATLAB
+- Objective-C
+- Perl
+- PHP
+- Python
+- R
+- Ruby
+- Rust
+- Scala
+- SQL
+- Swift
+- TypeScript
+- Visual Basic .NET

+(Always learning and experimenting with new ones as time goes on!)

+---

+### 🔧 Tools and Platforms
 - **Mobile Development**: Android SDK, Termux, ADB
-- **Version Control**: Git & GitHub
+- **Version Control**: Git, GitHub
+- **Operating Systems**: Linux, Android, Windows
-- **Other Interests**: Markdown, Linux, command-line tools, open-source software
+- **Other Tools**: Markdown, command-line utilities, GitHub Actions, text editors

 ---